nike199000/kit/README.md

 # Kit

 ## Installation
-For this to work you will have to have node, if you don't have it please install [nvm](https://github.com/creationix/nvm#install-script) (node version manager) with latest node version.
+For this to work you will have to have node, if you don't have it please install [fnm](https://github.com/Schniz/fnm) (Fast Node Manager) with 10.16.0 node version.

 Afterwards run those commands to install the Kit repository

 ```
 git clone git@github.com:idangoldman/kit.git
 cd kit
-npm install
+yarn install
 ```

 ## Web server